baseboxorg/minchu/dockerfiles/README.md

 # Usage
 * You need to build docker images before running them.
 Use helper scripts starting with `docker-` to launch respected applications.
 * Helper scripts come with easy commands to launch your applications just run `./docker-<insert-docker-folder> -h` to see help menu.
+*  Some scripts use local dockerfiles and some pull the image from dockerhub.
+To check if a script pulls image from hub just run `docker-<script> -h`, and if the help menu says `Uses local Dockerfiles: false` then the script pulls the image from docker hub.
 * Remember that the helper scripts are not perfect!
 If something does not work please go back to docker commands.
 * `docker-helper-core` is necessary to run helper scripts since v1.4 as it contains generic functions necessary to run helper scripts.
 * Things might not work with Windows or macOS (has different uid) and you may have to setup ssh forwarding or change uid etc.